MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs.md

 Scale-out file server (SOFS) is a file server deployed as an active/active cluster based on SMB 3.0.
-Using an SOFS cluster provides apps with the bandwidth of all nodes in the cluster.
+Using a SOFS cluster provides apps with the bandwidth of all nodes in the cluster.
 All nodes in the cluster accept SMB requests, providing continuous availability and transparent failover if a node goes down.

-You can add and manage SOFS clusters in the System Center - Virtual Machine Manager (VMM) fabric.
-There are many ways you can add an SOFS cluster.
-You can add an existing SOFS cluster to the fabric, provision an SOFS cluster from the existing Windows machines in the fabric, or provision a cluster from bare metal computers.
+You can add and manage SOFS clusters in the System Center Virtual Machine Manager (VMM) fabric.
+There are many ways you can add a SOFS cluster.
+You can add an existing SOFS cluster to the fabric, provision a SOFS cluster from the existing Windows machines in the fabric, or provision a cluster from bare metal computers.

 - [Perform a rolling upgrade of an SOFS cluster](sofs-rolling-upgrade.md).
 - [Add an existing SOFS to the VMM storage fabric](sofs-existing.md).